|In Phuket, Thailand, we’d purchased enough food here to last a week. Check out the fantastic total cost below!|

-Now, in India, we recall the amazing times we spent touring many popular sites in big cities and also remote locations.
-Never once, did we feel unsafe or in danger, even when we were out walking on our own.
+In India, we recall the extraordinary times we spent touring many popular sites in big cities and remote locations.
+Never once did we feel unsafe or in danger, even when we were out walking independently.

 Regardless of this challenging time in lockdown, we’ll always have good memories of our time spent touring in India, a very special country with its kind and gentle people.